RealWagmi/anon-integration-guide/projects/bybit/README.md

 - 100x long BTC with 100 USDT
 - 100x long BTC with 100 USDT isolated margin
 - Long 1 BTC at limit price of 40,000 USDT
-- TO DO: Short BTC with limit price of 150,000 USDT
+- Short 1 BTC at limit price of 150,000 USDT

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it: